 * Click here for rating key

-Kiku Restaurant Review: Japanese minimalism is hundreds of years older than its western counterpart---which may be why it more easily creates a warm ambience.
-This large, rectangular room has slate flooring, black wood tables and neutral coloured seats, but one wall is covered with light paneling, and plants on the window sills add colour.
-It’s noisy, but the upstairs sushi bar is a cosy refuge.
-It offers classical cuisine with topnotch sushi including such items as scallop and flying fish roe; subtly flavoured maki roll of pickled plum and shiso leaf; and hamachi and yellowfish, worth its high price.
+Kiku Restaurant Review: Japanese minimalism is hundreds of years older than its Western counterpart, which may be why it more easily creates a warm ambience.
+This large, rectangular room has slate flooring, black wood tables and neutral colored seats, but one wall is covered with light paneling, and plants on the window sills add color.
+It’s noisy, but the upstairs sushi bar is a cozy refuge.
+It offers classical cuisine with topnotch sushi including such items as razor clam and flying fish roe; subtly flavored maki roll of mountain burdock pickles; and hamachi and yellowfish, worth its high price.
 The à la carte is long and a few seasonal dishes written in Japanese are willingly translated.
 Note the aji tataki, a sort of sashimi of horse mackerel chopped with onion, ginger and herbs.
-As well as the standards, less usual delicacies include dengaku konnyaku, devil's tongue plant with miso paste, and for casseroles, a nimono of poached mooli and chicken.
-The deep-flavoured house saké is first-rate and there are about 30 sensibly priced wines.
-Set lunch menus from £16, bento boxes £29; set dinner from £50-£70.
+As well as the standards, less usual delicacies include shiokara (sliced squid and guts) and for casseroles, mackerel served with grated white radish.
+The house saké is first-rate and there are about 30 sensibly priced wines.
+Set lunch menus from £13.50, bento boxes from £20.